quantopian/quantopian-drafts/data-history-draft.md

 ### History and Back Test Start

-Unlike batch transforms, history is available on the first day of the backtest, data availability permitting.
+The data available to history is only limited by our historical database.
+The full history is available on the first day of the backtest.

-Unlike batch transforms, the data history does not require the algorithm to run for the number of days the window before returning a value.
+Data history does not require the algorithm to run for bar_count bars to fill the trailing window before returning a value.

-The data is backfilled so that calculations can be done more immediately.
+The data is backfilled so that calculations can be done immediately.

 ### TALib Port